Interstate 24: Georgia and Chattanooga

 In the state of Georgia, I-24 travels for 4 mi in Dade County along the southern flank of Raccoon Mountain.
 Along this stretch, exits remain numbered according to Tennessee's mileage; however, the roadway mileposts are numbered according to Georgia's mileage.
-This segment also carries the unsigned SR 409 designation for internal Georgia Department of Transportation (GDOT) purposes.
-About 1.5 mi after entering the state, the interstate has an interchange with the northern terminus of I-59, which provides access to Birmingham, Alabama, to the south.
-The route then shifts north, and has an interchange with Georgia State Route 299 (SR 299) in Wildwood about 1 mi later before turning back north and reentering Tennessee about 0.75 mi later.
+This segment also carries the unsigned SR 409 designation for internal GDOT purposes.
+About 1.5 mi after entering the state, the Interstate has an interchange with the northern terminus of I-59, which provides access to Birmingham, Alabama, to the southwest.
+The route then shifts north and has an interchange with SR 299 in Wildwood about 1 mi later before turning back north and reentering Tennessee about 0.75 mi later.

-Upon reentering Tennessee and Hamilton County, I-24 travels through Lookout Valley for several miles, and has an interchange with US 11/US 41/US 72 (Lee Highway) about 3 mi later near the Tiftonia neighborhood.
-About 2 mi later, the interstate curves sharply to the east, traveling on a narrow artificial causeway between the Tennessee River to the north and the northern tip of Lookout Mountain to the south.
-A short distance later, the interstate gradually curves 90 degrees to the north, entering Chattanooga.
+Upon reentering Tennessee and Hamilton County, I-24 travels through Tiftonia for several miles and has an interchange with US 11/US 41/US 72 (Lee Highway) about 3 mi later near the Tiftonia neighborhood.
+About 2 mi later, the Interstate curves sharply to the east, traveling on a narrow artificial causeway between the Tennessee River to the north and the northern tip of Lookout Mountain to the south.
+A short distance later, the Interstate gradually curves 90 degrees to the north, entering Chattanooga.
 Less than 1 mi later is a three-way interchange with US 27 (unsigned I-124 northbound) northbound, which provides access to downtown Chattanooga directly to the north.
 Forming an unsigned concurrency with US 27, the highways sharply curve 90 degrees to the east, before widening to eight lanes.
 I-24 then briefly dips to the south, where it has a trumpet interchange with a connector to SR 8.
-A short distance later, US 27 splits off to the south at a near-cloverleaf interchange as Rossville Boulevard, where the interstate reduces to six lanes.
+A short distance later, US 27 splits off to the south at a near-cloverleaf interchange as Rossville Boulevard, where the Interstate reduces to six lanes.
 It then travels through the south side of Chattanooga before reaching a partial interchange with US 41/US 76.
-Here I-24 reaches the "Ridge Cut", a 1/4 mi stretch where the interstate ascends Missionary Ridge on a steep grade, first curving sharply to the north at the bottom of the ascent and then to the east again at the top.
-This stretch is notorious for severe congestion, and is especially hazardous to truckers.
-At the top of the Ridge Cut, the interstate enters a straight section and begins a gradual descent over a short distance.
-Traveling roughly along the boundary between Chattanooga and East Ridge, the interstate has interchanges with multiple local thoroughfares over the next several miles.
-It then reaches its eastern terminus with I-75 at a directional-T interchange, known locally as the "I-75/24 Split" or simply "The Split".
+Here, I-24 reaches the "Ridge Cut", a 1/4 mi stretch where the Interstate ascends Missionary Ridge on a steep grade, first curving sharply to the north at the bottom of the ascent and then to the east again at the top.
+This stretch is notorious for severe congestion and is especially hazardous to truckers.
+At the top of the Ridge Cut, the Interstate enters a straight section and begins a gradual descent over a short distance.
+Traveling roughly along the boundary between Chattanooga and East Ridge, the Interstate has interchanges with multiple local thoroughfares over the next several miles.
+It then reaches its eastern terminus with I-75 at a semi-directional T interchange, known locally as the "75/24 Split" or simply "The Split".